 There should always be room for floss between teeth.
 If not, you may need to switch to a thinner or waxed floss.
 A popular option is dental tape.
 You can also try alternative tools, such as a looped flosser or dental pick.
-Experiment different options until you find a product that works for you, and then use it every day.
+Experiment with different options until you find a product that works for you, and then use it daily.
 Flossing is essential for your dental health.
-Maida Smiles Clinic hygienist and dentists are here to help and advise if you need.
+Maida Smiles Clinic hygienists and dentists are here to help and advise if you need.

 Tooth erosion is caused by acid attacking the enamel leading to a loss of tooth structure.
-Key signs and symptoms can range from sensitivity to more severe problems such as cracking.
+Key signs and symptoms can range from sensitivity to more severe problems like cracking.
 Tooth erosion is more common than people might think, but it can also be easily prevented.

 Tooth decay, also known as cavities, features alongside the common cold as one of the most prevalent diseases in the world.
 It occurs when plaque combines with sugars and/or starch within the food we eat.
 This combination produces acids that attack tooth enamel.
-Cavities can be experienced at any age, and as we get older cavities can develop as tooth enamel erodes.
+Cavities can be experienced at any age, and as we get older, cavities can develop as tooth enamel erodes.
 Dry mouth due to age or medications can also lead to cavities.
-One of the most effective ways of preventing tooth decay is simply by brushing twice a day, flossing daily, and going to regular check-ups.
+One of the most effective ways of preventing tooth decay is simply by brushing twice daily, flossing daily, and attending regular check-ups.
 Avoiding sugary snacks and drinks is also advisable.

 Tooth sensitivity is a common problem affecting millions of people.
 It can involve pain or discomfort caused by cold air, hot drinks, cold drinks or ice cream.
 Some may even experience discomfort brushing and flossing.
 Sensitive teeth can be caused a cracked tooth or abscess, worn tooth enamel or fillings, gum disease or exposed roots.
 All of which require urgent attention to prevent tooth loss or infection.
 Treatment may involve a filling, root canal, or gum restoration to replace tissue lost at the root.
 Alternatively, it may be solved by a less invasive solution such as desensitizing toothpaste or fluoride gel.